What is Zanaflex?

 Zanaflex is a short-acting muscle relaxer.
 It works by blocking nerve impulses (pain sensations) that are sent to your brain.

-Zanaflex is used to treat spasticity by temporarily relaxing muscle tone.
+Zanaflex is used to treat spasticity associated with diseases like multiple sclerosis and spinal cord injuries by temporarily relaxing muscle tone.

-Zanaflex may also be used for purposes other than those listed in this medication guide.
+Zanaflex may also be used for purposes not listed in this medication guide.

 How should I take Zanaflex?

-Zanaflex is a short-acting medication, and its effects will be most noticeable between 1 and 6 hours after you take it.
-This medication should be taken only for daily activities that require relief from muscle spasticity.
+Zanaflex is a short-acting medication, and its effects will be most noticeable between 1 and 3 hours after you take it.
+You should take this medicine only for daily activities that require relief from muscle spasms.

 What happens if I miss a dose?